This post is part of our ongoing coverage of TechCrunch Disrupt

 At Disrupt, Epstein and Kutcher, clad in a denim jacket and his signature trucker hat, touched on a range of topics including their firm's investment strategy, where they're seeing VC investment surge (hint: Denver, Austin and Miami) and the #MeToo movement, among other topics.

-Kutcher, who has made guest appearances on NBC's hit show "Shark Tank," also divulged what he looks for in a pitch from entrepreneurs.
+Kutcher, who has made guest appearances on ABC's hit show "Shark Tank," also divulged what he looks for in a pitch from entrepreneurs.

 "One of the critical tests that I try to run when I’m sitting across from a founder is, 'Can you sell me your idea?," Kutcher said.
 "Because if you can't sell me, how are you going to sell your first hire, your second hire, your third hire?
 How are you actually going to create the capacity for the rest of your team to sell those next hires, especially early-stage companies?"